ijlyttle/quig/README.md

 ## Usage

-Certain of these commands will require privileges; you will be prompted if needed.
+Certain of these commands will require root privileges; you will be prompted if needed.

 Use `quig add` to add a version to your collection: